Crude oil prices surpass $100 a barrel as the Iran war impedes production and shipping

 The price of natural gas also has climbed during the war, though not by as much as oil.
 It was selling for about $3.33 per 1,000 cubic feet late Sunday.
 That’s 4.6% higher than its Friday closing price of $3.19, after rising about 11% last week.

-On Friday, the S&P 500 dropped 1.3% and the Dow plunged as many as 945 points before finishing with a loss of roughly 450, and the Nasdaq sank 1.6%.
+On Friday, the S&P 500 dropped 1.3% and the Dow plunged as many as 945 points before finishing with a loss of roughly 450.
+The Nasdaq composite sank 1.6%.

 Copyright 2026 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.